 2. Rollback to an older version using a plugin

-Using the WP Rollback plugin is the easiest way, of course, but I recommend the manual way, since it can be a bit more safe, and you don’t have to add yet another plugin to the cluster.
+Using the WP Rollback plugin is the easiest way, of course, but I recommend the manual way, since it can be a bit safer, and you don’t have to add yet another plugin to the cluster.
 The fewer plugins, the better!

 1) After installing the plugin, you’ll notice a Rollback link under each plugin name in the Plugins section.
 Click it.